mirumee/ariadne-website/docs/apollo-federation.md

 title: Apollo Federation
 ---

-[Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is an architecture of composing multiple GraphQL services into a single data graph.
+[Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is an architecture that composes multiple GraphQL services into a single data graph.
 Ariadne supports building the federated schemas that rely on [additional types and directives](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) to instrument the behavior of the underlying graph and convey the relationships between schema types.

 ## Federated architecture example